Monday, November 6, 2023

 Seeing that the girl has a cellar key, this woman nods in approval and lets her pass.

-When the girl reaches the top step down to the cellar, a black cat with golden yellow is laying on the bottom step looking up at her, just daring her to pass.
+When the girl reaches the top step down to the cellar, a black cat with golden yellow eyes is laying on the bottom step looking up at her, just daring her to pass.

 As she slowly moves towards the door, one cautious step at a time, the cat runs into the cellar.

 From there, the girl's fears and imagination take hold.
 There's a part where she finds both the man and woman she just encountered living down in separate parts of the cellar amongst the coal.
-It's a strange scene, and one that seems inspired by a fever dream, or childhood fear.
+It's a strange scene, and one that could easily be inspired by a fever dream, or childhood fear.
 She watches the man brush his teeth and get ready to sleep as he lays down in a bed of coal.
 His niche in the basement is set up like a makeshift bedroom.

 He covers himself with coal like it's his bedsheet.
 But he sits back up and looks at the girl, gesturing for her to come in and rest as well.
 He points to a crib against the wall and invites her to use it.